eenewbsauce/my-resume/README.md

 - Remotely accessed and managed multiple server applications and databases
 - Utilized VB to rapidly deliver and validate deliverables

-_2008_

-**PROJECT MANAGER - FIRE PROTECTION ENGINEERING CONSULTING**

-**Kieffer and Associates Incorporated, Windsor, Ontario**

-- Performed Ontario and NFPA fire code interpretation for the design of fire protection systems
-- Managed the procurement process for new contracts by distributing RFQ packages

-_2007 - 2008_

-**PROCESS ENGINEER - FROZEN FOODS**

-**Bonduelle, Tecumseh, Ontario**

-- Created designs for capital project implementations and processing lines
-- Configured and maintained a drawing archive intranet application for easy access to plant drawings
-- Orchestrated the writing of standard operating procedures (SOPs) for the plant

 ## Technical Skills

 **Frameworks**: .NET 3.5 - 4.5, ASP.NET MVC 3-5, ADO.NET, EF, CSLA